-Our ultimate parent company is Panasonic Corporation whose head office is in Japan.
-Panasonic is one of the largest electronics manufacturers with 496 consolidated companies located globally.
+Panasonic Energy Europe is part of the global Panasonic Group which is head-quartered in Japan.
+Panasonic Corporation is one of the largest electronic manufacturers with 590 consolidated companies located globally.

 Panasonic Energy Europe NV was established in 1974 and is the sales company for Panasonic’s consumer battery business in Europe; it predominantly distributes and sells batteries and battery chargers to European customers and consumers.

 We are committed to creating ‘A Better Life, A Better World’, continuously contributing to the evolution of society and to the happiness of people around the world.

 Our business is very diverse and covers different areas among consumer electronics, housing, automotive systems and business solutions.
 Our operations in these areas are driven by our four key business units:

 As a global company we operate a highly complex supply chain, with suppliers located around the globe.
 For our main business – the manufacture and provision of electronic products – our supply chains include the sourcing of raw materials and minerals.

 Under our top level Procurement Policy we operate our Supply Chain CSR Promotion Guidelines which outlines our basic stance on CSR procurement issues.
 Suppliers are expected to follow these guidelines which we communicate directly to them and which are also available at our website.
 Furthermore, we commit ourselves to the Panasonic Clean Procurement Policy, which highlights our principles for fair and ethics-based procurement.

 With regard to the risk of sourcing conflict minerals, so funding organisations that be-have without proper regard for human rights or act otherwise unethically in conflict zones, we strive to adhere to the Organisation for Economic Co-operation and Development’s (OECD) Due Diligence Guidance for responsible Supply Chain of Minerals from Conflict-Affected and High-Risk Areas.